dje-dev/Ceres/BuildDLL.md

 #### Leela Chess Zero Plugin (LC0.DLL)

-TLDR summary: Build LC0 from source, outputting a DLL with one file (network_cuda.cc) substituted from the Ceres source code tree.
+TLDR summary: Build LC0 from source, replacing just one file (network_cudnn.cc) with the version provided in Ceres source code tree, and change output target to DLL.

 A chess engine such as Ceres requires a network file with a set of weights and also "backend" code that can